 As the temperature of the meat increases, the myoglobin darkens.
 This is why well-done steaks are brown-gray and don't have the same red liquid as raw meat, rare, or medium-rare steaks.

 It is worth noting that the red juice in the steak does not indicate how well-cooked the red meat is.
 Many assume that if you eat a steak that is still releasing red fluid, it must be undercooked.
-However, this is not the case.
+However, this is different.

-And, if you let the steak stand for 10 minutes or so after cooking, you will discover that there is less myoglobin and water on your plate.
+And, if you let the steak stand for 10 minutes or so after cooking, you will discover less myoglobin and water on your plate.

-Many professional chefs prefer to cook medium-rare or rare steak, as this allows the meat to retain more of its natural flavor and tenderness.
+Many professional chefs prefer to cook medium-rare or rare steak, allowing the meat to retain more natural flavor and tenderness.

 When a steak is cooked to a well-done level, it can become dry and tough, making it less enjoyable to eat.